SgtFlame/articles/make/aethos/linux-distro.md

 The cd-rom should be `/dev/sr0`, but if it's not then you should be able to find it in the `/proc/partitions` special file.  *Note that this only shows the major/minor device id's, so you'll have to do `mknod /dev/{dev} b {major} {minor}` to create the device before you can mount it.*

 ## Going further
 For building more of your system from scratch, check out [BuildRoot](https://buildroot.org/download.html).
+BuildRoot is what I used to construct [AethOS build / dist](https://github.com/aethosio/aethos-build-dist), so it might be helpful to look at both and utilize what you need.

-(this might require installing bazaar and gcc-multilib)
+An advantage of using ABD (even if only as a template) is that it shows you how to add more packages without having to fork BuildRoot, which is a common mistake among BuildRoot users.